Digital Operations – The Heartbeat of Your Digital Transformation

 Digital Operations Management brings together machine learning, automation, and DevOps-centric workflows to mobilize teams when it matters most.

-Okay, so none of these definitions is wrong, but they are broad and diverse in scope.
+Okay, so none of these definitions are wrong, but they are broad and diverse in scope.
 If we combined all of them, digital ops would own everything from platform to personalization to vendors, automation, partners, process and risk.
 So what wouldn’t they own in the digital org?

 Let’s take a step back and see if we can find a good definition of “operations” overall.
 Forrester offers the following: